loneicewolf/Shout-Outs/README.md

 If I didn't spell the name wrong, You show me so much how to draw, and is very positive, funny too, making everyone smile in the (chat) room, and ever since I begun reading your small manga-snippets(or, manga-parts, etc) I just, begun drawing more, and yea - I spent 1 hour trying to formulate this message but thanks for existing and for being here!
 And for being my friend!
 And - for showing me your drawings and drawing-guides, but **Especially The Manga Snippets** because those are, really, REALLY GENUINELY, FUNNY and engaging.
 Even if some is out of context Sometimes! ^^ Thanks Ezeer!
 You're the best!
 Truly!

+# To my special friend, "Noël"
+Thank you for always making me smile, and laugh, I might not be the most active at chatting but you always - with no exceptions - just make both me and many other smile, if it weren't for you - this world would be quite monochrome/boring, truly!
+If more were like you, this world would be wayy more colorful, happy, and wars wouldn't exist.
+The world would sparkle like happy stars instead!
+## Thanks , A LOT for being here.
+You are a irreplaceable - truly

 # To a very special friend known as "Yuu"
 You always is there, listening, understanding, truly what a friend should do <3 I cant explain how much I want to say "THANK YOU" in so so many words, so I decided to just say, THANKS A LOT for listening when I speak in mic(which doesnt happen often due to the speech problem i have but, thanks a lot <3 u are always, so, understanding, really!)
 And each time I chat with u ur really making one happy, know that - Yuu!
 And also:
 IF more people had a "Yuu" as friend, there wouldn't be any wars!